-South Africa’s 35 000 remaining commercial farmers (from 120 000 in 1994) are vital to the food security of 54 million South Africans.
+South Africa’s 35 000 remaining commercial farm units (from 57 980 in 1993*) are vital to the food security of 54 million South Africans.
 They also contribute 3,9% of the country’s gross domestic product (GDP) and employ more than 650 000 people, mostly unskilled.
-Commercial farmers underpin the rural economy and the prosperity of small rural towns.
+Commercial farmers underpin the rural economy and the prosperity of small rural towns

 The failure of land reform efforts